The best hotels in Mogadishu

 The construction boom is visible everywhere.
 New restaurants, shops, and apartment buildings are going up along the Lido Beach road and in KM4.
 Mogadishu in 2026 looks dramatically different from even 5 years ago.
 The energy is palpable.

-Mogadishu's best neighborhoods
+Mogadishu's best hotel regions

 Mogadishu stretches along the Indian Ocean coast.
 The KM4 area near the airport is the security-conscious business district.
 Lido Beach to the north is where Mogadishu's social life happens.
 The old Italian colonial quarter near Hamarweyne has historical buildings.
 Security varies by neighborhood.